BioRDM/synbio2easy/README.md

 A collection of tools written in Java for interacting with SynBioHub

 ## Purpose
 The aim of this toolkit is to provide convenient solutions for streamlining common data management tasks performed by biological researchers who wish to upload their designs into an instance of [SynBioHub](https://github.com/SynBioHub/synbiohub), for example the public [synbiohub.org](https://synbiohub.org/) repository.
-There are two main components in the toolkit: 'SBOL Transformer' and 'SynBioHub CLI Client'.
+There are two main components in the toolkit: \'SBOL Transformer\' and \'SynBioHub CLI Client\'.

 ## SBOL Transformer Library Features
 ### SBOL Generation